alexei/sprintf.js/README.md

 ## License

-**sprintf.js** is licensed under the terms of the 3-clause BSD license.
+**sprintf-js** is licensed under the terms of the 3-clause BSD license.

 ## Notes